pubudu538/choreo-examples/b2b-apps/pet-care-app/README.md

 To consume the Service, the `Pet Management App` application needs to subscribe to it.
 To subscribe your application to the Service, follow the steps given below:
 1. In the left navigation menu, click **Subscriptions**.
 2. Click **Add APIs**.
-3. Find your Service and click **Add**.
+3. Find your Services and click **Add**.

-Now your application has subscribed to the `Pet Management Service` Service.
+Now your application has subscribed to the `Pet Management Service` and `Channel Service` Services.

 ## Step 2.3: Generate Credentials for the Application

-To consume the Service, you need to use the application keys.
+To consume the Services, you need to use the application keys.
 The below steps specify how you can generate keys for the application.
 1. In the left navigation menu, click **Production** on **Credentials**.
 2. Click **Generate Credentials**.